sahilrajput03/sahilrajput03/learn-google-office-tools.md

 Enable markdown from **Tools > Preferences > Automatically detect Markdown**.

+The drawback of this practise is that whenever you press # it will convert to a heading as it does in markdown.

 ## Google Doc Tutorial

 **Render a google doc via iframe:**